AriFordsham/GHCWiki/status/ghc-6.12.md

   - Build it with GHC (maybe ship it with GHC too)
   - Documentation for GHC API done via Haddock 2

+- **Extensible exceptions**, along the lines of Simon's paper [ An Extensible Dynamically-Typed Hierarchy of Exceptions](http://www.haskell.org/~simonmar/papers/ext-exceptions.pdf).
+This is mainly a library change.  **Ian Lynagh** is running a discussion, but we expect it to reach consensus in plenty of time for 6.10.

 ## Things we plan to do for sure

 - **Ship the Haskell Library Platform** instead of 'extralibs'.  **Don and Duncan** are leading.